siberianfox/g2wiki/Text-Mode.md

 	x | $x | {"x":""} | X axis group.
 In text mode a group can only be queried (get).
 In JSON mode a group can be queried and can also be used to set any or all values in the group

 ## Groups
 A group is a collection of related tokens.
-Groups are used to specify all parameters for a motor, an axis, a PWM channel, or other logical grouping.
+Groups are used to specify all parameters for a motor, an axis, a heater, a PWM channel, or some other logical grouping.
 A group is similar in concept to a RESTful resource or composite.
 Groups simplify configuration management and reporting by collecting related values together.
 The following groups are defined.
-All parameters within the groups are persistent (stored in EEPROM) unless noted.

 	Group | Tokens | Notes
 	--------|----------|-------